verbb/formie/docs/developers/custom-client-event-templates.md

 ]
 ```

-At runtime, Formie resolves payload values server-side after a successful page submit.
+When a submission succeeds, Formie resolves payload values server-side after a successful page submit.
 See [Tracking and analytics](/frontend/tracking-and-analytics) for how resolved events are pushed to `dataLayer` and returned in Ajax responses.

 ## Programmatic access